yunkunrao/tendermint.com/content/docs/internals/block-structure.md

 By splitting data into smaller parts and computing a Merkle root hash on the list, you can verify that a part is legitimately part of the complete data, and the part can be forwarded to other peers before all the parts are known.
-In short, it's a fast way to propagate a large file over a gossip network.
+In short, it's a fast way to securely propagate a large chunk of data (like a block) over a gossip network.

 PartSet was inspired by the LibSwift project.